RussellPolitzky/quake/README.md

 Cleaning Data
 -------------

-NOAA data is supplied without a consolidate date column and given locations includes countr, as well as province and city.
-As such, the `eq_clean_data` function adds a `date` column and one for `clean_location`.
+NOAA data is supplied without a consolidate date column and given locations includes country, as well as province and city.
+As such, the `eq_clean_data` function adds a `date` column as well as one for `clean_location`.

-In the example, below, tab separated NOAA data is read using the `data.table`'s `fread` function, and then cleaned using `eq_clean_data` is shown below.

-The code below reads a sample file using `data.table's` `fread` function and cleans it using `eq_clean_data`.
+The example code below reads a sample file using `data.table's` `fread` function and cleans it using `eq_clean_data`.
 The sample shows the first three rows and columns 1-5, and 48-49 of the cleaned output.

 ``` r
 library(data.table)